The Appointed Times of YHVH—the Eighth Day. The Closing Festival of All.

 Three of the appointed times (moa’dim) are called chag, a festival, and they are Chag HaMatsot (the Unleavened Breads), Chag Shavuot (the Weeks), and Chag Sukkot (the Booths).
 For these festivals all males of Israel are commanded to come to Jerusalem and celebrate before YHVH.
 The first and the seventh days of Chag HaMatsot, Chag Shavuot, and the first day of Chag Sukkot are days of rest; no servile work is permitted.

 Only two of all appointed times are called Shabbat or Shabbat Shabbaton (with the same meaning): the weekly Shabbats and Yom Kippurim (Day of Atonements)—the annual Shabbat.
 On these Shabbats absolutely no work is permitted.
 The reason being is that the appointed times of YHVH are given to His people for rest and celebration, and also for honor of the Creator of the universe, not human use.
+Thus, we do YHVH’s appointed times and have rest, not out of any outward obligation, but we do them out of love for the Creator.
+His set-apart convocations and rehearsals are not burden we cannot carry, but gifts given to us to rejoice in and with Him.
+As Yeshua said to His disciples:

 The Shabbat was made for man, and not man for the Shabbat.
 So the Son of Adam is also Master of the Shabbat.
 (Mar 2:27-28)

 One appointed time is observed within another festival and therefore it is a festival of its own: HaBikkurim (the First-fruits).
 All commands applied to the Festival of the Unleavened Bread, therefore, also apply to the First-fruits since it is a part of the seven days of celebration.
 And since all seven days of the Festival of Unleavened Bread are called chag, festival, when all males are commanded to gather in Jerusalem, therefore HaBikkurim (the First-fruits) is also a festival.
 What is intriguing for HaBikkurim, however, is that nothing is said whether this day is a day of rest.
-But the opposite is also true: the Torah does not says it is not.
+But the opposite is also true: the Torah does not say it is not.

 And since this day, HaBikkurim (the First-fruits), is a special, unique day in the Creator’s calendar, we should consider it a festival and a day of rest.
 But for more insight on this day and why the present author keeps it as a day of rest, and how the First-fruits fits into the whole picture of celebrated days, the reader may refer to the corresponding articles The Appointed Times of YHVH—the Festival of the First-fruits and The Appointed Times of YHVH—the Festival of the First-fruits and the Messiah.
 And whether the First-fruits of YHVH is a day of rest or not, the signification of this appointed time speaks of itself.

 One day of the appointed times cannot be known with certainty when it will begin and according to the chiastic structures of Leviticus 23, seems to be a central point in the calendar.
-This appointed time is Yom Teruah, the Day of the Trumpets, as seen in Lev_23:24, and is called Shabbaton.
+This appointed time is Yom Teruah, the Day of the Trumpets, as seen in Lev 23:24, and is called Shabbaton.
 Yom Teruah is perhaps the most referred to day in the Scripture and is also known as “the Day of the Lord” when the wrath of Elohim will reach its highest point before Messiah’s coming.
 It is believed and rightly so that the Messiah will return on the that day with the sound of the seventh trumpet or as the prophet put it, “at the sound of the great trumpet”.

+And one appointed time is designated as a closing celebration, a solemn festival, which is also called Shabbaton (Lev 23:39) and this is Yom HaShemini, which simply means the Eighth Day or Shemini Atzeret “the closing eighth.”
 The confusion that Yom HaShemini (Shemini Atzeret) is a part of Sukkot, probably comes from the way this day appears in the translations.
 Here is the place to say that the Hebrew Scripture was not written in chapters and verses as we know them today.
 This division of the Scripture in chapters and verses is a late man-made work.
 The original Hebrew scripture was written by Mosheh and the prophets on scrolls as a continuous and undivided text.
 The punctuation marks were unknown in Hebrew and do not appear in the text either.
+With that being said, let us read the verses in question concerning the Eighth Day (Shemini Atzeret), as the present author has grouped them to make the point.
+Nothing else has been changed:

 On the fifteenth day of this seventh month is the Festival of Sukkot for seven days to Yehovah.
 On the first day is a set-apart gathering, you do no servile work.
 For seven days you bring an offering made by fire to Yehovah.

 On the eighth day there shall be a set-apart gathering for you, and you shall bring an offering made by fire to Yehovah.
-It is a closing assembly, you do no servile work.
+It is a closing assembly; you do no servile work.
 (Lev 23:34 and 36)

+Thus read the Chag Sukkot (the Festival of the Booths) lasts seven days and the closing assembly lasts only one day, and they appear to be two separate events.
+The Eighth Day, Yom HaShemini (Shemini Atzeret), is noted after the Festival of Booths, because it follows immediately after the Festival of Sukkot, not because it is a part of it.
 Therefore, the notion that the Eighth Day, Yom HaShemini (Shemini Atzeret), is not a separate day but a part of Sukkot comes from how the JPS and KJV translations have divided the text into verses, as we read: Seven days ye shall offer an offering made by fire unto the LORD: on the eighth day shall be an holy convocation unto you.
 (Lev 23:36 KJV) Notice the punctuation mark “:” in the verse.
 Thus read, a reader is led to perceive that the Chag Sukkot (the Festival of the Booths) is to last eight days, not seven.

 This however we will see below is in opposition of the plain meaning of the text.
 We will also learn that Yom HaShemini (Shemini Atzeret) is not only a separate day, but also a solemn assembly, a closing festival of its own.
 And this is important to note here: it is a closing festival, not of Chag Sukkot (the Festival of the Booths), but of all appointed times of YHVH of the year; of course, the weekly Shabbats are excluded from the closing, as they are celebrated continuously.
+Let us start with 2 Chronicles:

 So Solomon held the feast at that time seven days, and all Israel with him, a very great congregation, from the entrance of Hamath unto the Brook of Egypt.
 And on the eighth day they held a solemn assembly; for they kept the dedication of the altar seven days, and the feast seven days.
 And on the three and twentieth day of the seventh month he sent the people away unto their tents, joyful and glad of heart for the goodness that the LORD had shown unto David, and to Solomon, and to Israel His people.
 (2Ch 7:8-10 JPS)

-The feast which King Shelomoh held seven days and seven days, fourteen days is not the feast of the dedication of the Temple, but, as found in 1Ki_8:2, it is Chag Sukkot (the Festival of the Booths), which fell in the seventh month.
+The feast which King Shelomoh held seven days and seven days, fourteen days is not the feast of the dedication of the Temple, but, as found in 1Ki 8:2, it is Chag Sukkot (the Festival of the Booths), which fell in the seventh month.
 This is also confirmed by Josephus in Antiquities of the Jews, Book 8, Chapter 4:1:

 The feast of tabernacles happened to fall at the same time, which was celebrated by the Hebrews as a most holy and most eminent feast.
 So they carried the ark and the tabernacle which Moses had pitched, and all the vessels that were for ministration, to the sacrifices of God, and removed them to the temple.